Tawfiq Canaan: Medical career

-World Wars I & II
+World War I, end of the Ottoman empire, beginning of the Mandate for Palestine

 Canaan was working in the German Hospital in Jerusalem in 1914 when World War I began in October.
-As a citizen of the Ottoman Empire, which administered Palestine at the time, Canaan was drafted as an officer into the Ottoman army.
+As a citizen of the Ottoman Empire, which administered Palestine at the time, he was drafted as an officer into the Ottoman army.
 First assigned as a physician to a contingent in Nazareth, he was transferred that same year to 'Awja al-Hafeer.
 He was appointed Head of the Laboratories on the Sinai Front by the German chief physician in charge there, a position that allowed Canaan to travel between Bir as-Saba, Beit Hanoun, Gaza, and Shaykh Nouran, as well as Damascus, Amman, and Aleppo.
 During this period, he collected more than 200 amulets to add to a collection he had begun in the early 20th century.

 He contracted both cholera and typhus during the war and survived, though his brother Wadia was killed in the fighting and buried at the Zion cemetery in Jerusalem.

 Soon after the end of the war, in 1919, Canaan was appointed Director of The Leprosy Hospital (Asylum of the Lepers Jesushilfe, now Hansen House) in Talbiyyah, the only leprosy hospital in Syria, Palestine, and the Transjordan.
 Considered an incurable disease at the time, Canaan contributed to research in the fields of bacteriology and microscopic examination that resulted in the discovery of a cure using chaulmoogra oil.

 With the reopening of the German Hospital in 1923, Canaan was appointed head of the Internal Medicine Division, a position he held until the hospital had to cease operations in 1940.
-Between 1924 and 1927, Heráclides César de Souza Araújo led a word-wide inquiry on leprosy, for which Canaan wrote the report about Palestine.
-The onset of World War II meant that most German citizens had either left Palestine or been arrested by the British Mandatory authorities as enemy aliens.
+Between 1924 and 1927, Heráclides César de Souza Araújo led a word-wide inquiry on leprosy, for which Canaan wrote the report about Palestine, establishing his reputation in as an expert in this pathology at the international level.

 Over the course of his medical career, Canaan treated people from all classes and segments of Palestinian and Arab society.
 He was one of a number of physicians from Jerusalem to examine Sherif Hussein of Mecca in Amman before his death in 1931, and removed a bullet from the thigh of Abu Jildah, a notorious Palestinian rebel, in 1936.
 An entry on Canaan is included in the book Famous Doctors in Tropical Medicine (1932) by Dr. G. Olpp, director of the tropical medicine center in Tübingen, indicating he was well known & regarded within the medical community.